CogStack/ocr-service/README.md

 Currently, only TESERRACT models are supported.
 You can load models by setting the `OCR_SERVICE_TESSERACT_LANG` variable, you can load multiple models at the same time, example: English + Latin + French `OCR_SERVICE_TESSERACT_LANG=eng+lat+fra`.

-<b>For perfomrance reasons it is recommended that you load only one model at a time, as processing time will increase slightly per model loaded.</b>
+**For performance reasons it is recommended that you load only one model at a time, as processing time will increase slightly per model loaded.**

 # API